 A 3HP petrol outboard engine is less robust and less reliable.

-Two-stroke engines require to mix oil into the fuel at a predetermined ratio in order to ensure the engine receives adequate lubrication during operation, otherwise the engine may blow.
+- Two-stroke engines require mixing oil into the fuel at a predetermined ratio in order to ensure the engine receives adequate lubrication during operation, otherwise, the engine may blow.

-Two-stroke engines run at full power for more than 30 minutes may cause explosion.
+- Two-stroke engines running at full power for more than 30 minutes may cause an explosion.

 Spirit 1.0 outperforms the petrol outboard in terms of ease of use and reliability.
 All the below operations are easy for the Spirit 1.0 and do not affect its service life: